 The top prize for fauna must surely go to Villa Ada with its cypresses, pine trees, pygmy palms, holm oaks and laurels.
 Together with its roller skating ring and facilities for jogging and physical exercises, it is a real favourite among Romans.

 Meanwhile an attractive Renaissance Villa, elegantly standing midst the Celian gardens, now awaits: Villa Celimontana.
-A lush haven situated between the Colosseum and the Caracalla Baths, jazz enthusiasts are well-familiar with this park as, in the cool summer evenings, a music festival is organised every year.
-The Villa is also the headquarters of the Italian Geographical Society, where some of Italy’s most important maps are preserved.
+A lush haven situated between the Colosseum and the Baths of Caracalla.
+In the Villa is also the sixteenth-century Palazzetto Mattei, headquarters of the Italian Geographical Society, where some of Italy’s most important maps are preserved.

 The largest landscape park in Rome, whose boundary stretches for 9 kilometres and encompasses more than one district, is Villa Pamphili, lying at the start of the Via Aurelia.
 A splendid view from its terraces looks out onto the magnificent Casino del Bel Respiro, better known as Villa Algardi, designed as a showcase for the Pamphili collection of sculptures and Roman antiquities.
 The summer and spring are perfect to pedal your way through town, going it alone or with an association that organises bicycle rides.